-The sample design is a multistage stratified cluster sample.
-This means that the population was divided into geographic blocks (a "cluster") and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
-Specifically, the two geographic units and the sampling unit defined at each stage were the following:
+The sample design was a multistage stratified cluster sample.
+This means that the population was divided into geographic blocs and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
+The geographic and sampling units defined at each stage were the following:

-- PSUs: Ipsos designated Divisions as the primary sampling unit (PSU).
-In total, four Divisions were selected for the study out of a total of eight Divisions in the country.
-The Dhaka and Chittagong Divisions are the primary financial centers21 and include the Capital city (Dhaka) and the largest commercial city (Chittagong).
-A survey of businesses would not be credible without their inclusion.
-In contrast, Rangur is of lower economic status and was included to represent these geographies with higher poverty levels.22 - SSUs: Across the Divisions, 10 Districts were selected proportionate to Economic Census counts out of a total of 64 Districts in the country and 37 within the PSUs.
-Within the SSUs, areas of business concentration were selected for interviewing. - rural area, enumerators identified businesses to contact by using the random walk method.
-That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every 'Xth' business, where 'X' was a randomly selected number provided on their interview sheets.
+- PSUs: Primary sampling units (PSUs) were defined as divisions.
+Four of Bangladesh's eight divisions were selected for the study: two with certainty based on their commercial importance (Dhaka and Chittagong); and one with certainty to include geographies with the highest poverty levels (Rangur).23 The fourth division (Barisal) was selected with random probability proportional to the business populations of the remaining divisions.24 - SSU1s: Secondary sampling units (SSU1s) were defined as districts.^{xxxix} Of the 37 districts included in the PSUs (there are 64 nationally), 10 districts were selected with random probability proportional to the business population within their division stratum. - SSU2s: SSU2s were defined as commercial business areas within each SSU1.
+Ipsos compiled business-concentration statistics referenced above.25 These SSU2s were then stratified by urbanicity (urban/rural)^{x1} and a total of 200 SSU2s were selected with random probability proportional to the number of persons within their district-urbanicity stratum 130 urban, 51 peri-urban, and 19 rural. - Individual businesses: Within each SSU2, enumerators identified businesses to contact by using the random walk method.
+That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every "Xth" business, where "X" was a randomly selected number provided on their interview sheets.
 First, they walked on the right-hand side of the street and turned right until they had walked around the entire perimeter, then they repeated the same process on the left side of the street.
 For the purposes of this survey, lpsos enumerators only made contact with businesses with a storefront, booth or signage.

 Once a business was identified, enumerators proceeded to gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
 If a business was not available, or the respondent requested that the interview be rescheduled, enumerators made three attempts to reach the business.
-If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal (see figure below).
-Survey participation was completely optional, dependent on explicit respondent consent, and noncompensated.
+If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal.
+Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.
 Enumerators administered the screening and survey using pre-programmed tablets for data entry, ensuring consistency in the questionnaire administration.